GSA/code-gov/README.md

 1. [code-gov-web](https://github.com/GSA/code-gov-web): Our frontend project.
 Currently deployed as a static site, this project consumes a series of JSON files to display project repositories, client side search index, and agency compliance dashboard.
 2. [code-gov-api](https://github.com/GSA/code-gov-web): Our backend API.
 An Express.js app backed by Elasticsearch.
 It's primary function is to index and make America's source code discoverable and searchable.
 3. [code-gov-harvester](https://github.com/GSA/code-gov-harvester): Our standalone source code inventory harvester.
 Currently this application will generate the files needed by our front-end to display project repositories and our client side search index.
-It also generates the data for the agency complaince daashboard.
+It also generates the data for the agency complaince dashboard.

 Each of our repositories follow our Code of Conduct and Contributing guidelines.